ayrat555/ayrat555.github.io/_posts/2018-06-02-node-discovery.md

 - `nodes` - nodes it contains.
 - `updated_at` - last time it was updated.
 It is used for updating stale buckets.

 The only method we will pay attention to in this module is the `refresh node/3` method.
-It returns tuple with atom describing insertion result, inserted node and updated bucket:
+It returns a tuple with an atom describing insertion result, inserted node and updated bucket:

 ```elixir
   @spec refresh_node(t(), Node.t(), Keyword.t()) :: {atom, t()}